Predictive maintenance of wind farms using machine learning

 The involvement of technicians is essential

 Various technical and organizational factors are essential for the successful implementation of a predictive maintenance strategy for distributed energy systems.
 The main technical criterion motivating forward-looking maintenance is the increase in availability achieved through the detection of anomalies in relation to an “until failure” strategy, whether for wind turbines, solar panels, or batteries.
 Involving maintenance technicians constitutes the main essential element from an organizational point of view.
 As the continuous improvement of the tool relies on a feedback loop aimed at collecting as much information as possible on the repairs carried out, technicians are an indispensable link in the chain.
 They must therefore be convinced of the value of this solution and of the importance of their feedback.
-Thus, the tool will not be perceived as an administrative constraint, but rather as an intervention and decision-making aid in order to guarantee optimal performance of the assets.
+Thus, the tool will not be perceived as an administrative constraint, but rather as an intervention and decision-making aid in order to guarantee optimal performance of the wind energy assets.

 - National Energy Technology Laboratory, «Electric Power System Asset Optimization», NETL Report, US Department of Energy, 2011.